getsolus/help-center-docs/software/samba/en.md

 The default Solus Samba configuration is patterned on the above.

-## Enabling legacy SMB1/CIFS protocol support
+## Enabling insecure and deprecated legacy SMB1/CIFS protocol support

-**CAUTION:** Enabling SMB1/CIFS is **not** recommended unless the security implications of doing so are properly understood.
+**WARNING:** Enabling SMB1/CIFS is **not** recommended.
+As of Samba 4.11.x SMB1 is deprecated by upstream.

-Enabling legacy SMB1/CIFS protocol support is as simple as adding (some or all of) the following configuration parameters to `/etc/samba/smb.conf`
+Provided that the security implications are understood, enabling legacy SMB1/CIFS protocol support is as simple as adding (some or all of) the following configuration parameters to `/etc/samba/smb.conf`

 ``` ini
 # Contents of /etc/samba/smb.conf: